quantilma/quantdates/README.md

 ## Guidelines for contributing

-Currently we are developing the guidelines for contibutions.
+Currently we are developing the guidelines for contributions.

 ## License